Image illustrates how to regrow food.

 Buy Organic to Regrow Your Grocery List

-It is best to buy organic when you can since regrowing organic vegetables have a higher success rate.
+It is best to buy organic when you can, since regrowing organic vegetables has a higher success rate.
 Therefore, it is important to pick healthy organic vegetables to regrow your food.

 Organic foods regrow best since they have not been chemically treated to prevent new growth and sprouting, which is ideal for regrowing a new vegetable.